gilbertwat/gilbertwat.github.io/_pages/about.md

 - A low or ineffective adoption of key technology, particularly Gen A.I.
 - A product in an industry recently disrupted by Gen A.I., such as Education, Legal or Counseling

-I can help you tackle them with a holistic consideration across functions and pragmatic solutions with more than technical consideration.
+I can partner with you to tackle them orderly and cost-effectively.

 Some highlights of my previous services are: